aurelia/aurelia/docs/user-docs/router-lite/viewports.md

 +   <au-viewport name="details" default.bind="null"></au-viewport>
   </div>
 ```
+{% endcode %}

-Although we name the viewports semantically, it is not necessary, and you are free to choose names, as you like, for the viewports.
+Although we name the viewports semantically, it is not necessary, and you are free to choose viewport names, as you like.
 Lastly, we need to use the [`load` attribute](./navigating.md#using-the-load-custom-attribute) in the `Products` component to construct the URL, or more accurately the routing instruction correctly, such that the details of the product is loaded on the `details` viewport.

 {% code title="products.html" %}